Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 If you closely look into your PageSpeed Insights report, you will see the Time to First Byte (TTFB) under “Other Notable Metrics.”

-Google recommends the TTFB should be less than 0.8 seconds, and if it’s above 0.8 seconds (or 800ms), then your TTFB score is an issue.
-This high TTFB primarily impacts your LCP score, eventually leading to failed Core Web Vitals score.
+Google recommends TTFB should be less than 0.8 seconds, and if it’s above 0.8 seconds (or 800ms), then your TTFB score is an issue.
+This high TTFB primarily impacts your LCP score, eventually leading to a failed Core Web Vitals score.

 • HostGator – 723ms